 Asexuality coming up in a manga doesn’t always mean a character is asexual, however.
-Tokyo Ghoul is an urban fantasy manga by Sui Ishida where man-eating “ghouls” live among humans, serialized between 2011 and 2014.
-In the ninth volume of the manga, a new character named Akira Madou is introduced.
+Take Tokyo Ghoul, an urban fantasy manga by Sui Ishida where man-eating “ghouls” live among humans serialized between 2011 and 2014, for example.
+In the ninth volume of the manga introduces a new character named Akira Madou.
 Her coworkers Hide and Takizawa discuss her over lunch, including Hide commenting on her good looks.
 In Japanese, Takizawa warns him not to pursue her since she’s “museiaisha” (aromantic asexual) and compares her to the monstrous ghouls.
-In this case, museiaisha is being used as an insult for her “inhuman” withdrawn personality and apparent sexual frigidness.
-It is not an indication of her sexual orientation, as later in the manga she falls in love with a man named Koutarou Amon.
+In this case, Takizawa uses museiaisha as an insult for her “inhuman” withdrawn personality and apparent sexual frigidness.
+It doesn’t indicate her sexual orientation, as later in the manga she falls in love with a man named Koutarou Amon.
 For more on this from the perspective of a Tokyo Ghoul fan, see this Tumblr post.
-The official English translation from Yen Press avoids using an identity as an insult and any confusion over her orientation by omitting the word “asexual” or “aromantic.”
+The official English translation from Viz Media avoids using an identity as an insult and any confusion over her orientation by omitting the word “asexual” or “aromantic.”
 Instead, Takizawa says she simply has “no apparent interest in anything else.”

 Scum’s Wish decor

-Scum’s Wish decor is a single volume epilogue to Scum’s Wish by Mengo Yokoyari, published in 2017.
-While the original series is available in print in English, decor is only available digitally on Crunchyroll Manga.
+Scum’s Wish decor, a single volume epilogue to Scum’s Wish by Mengo Yokoyari published in 2017, brings up asexuality directly.
+While the original series has been printed in English, decor can only be read digitally on Crunchyroll Manga.
 Scum’s Wish follows a teenage boy and girl who start dating to satisfy their respective unrequited loves for their teachers.
 It doesn’t address asexuality directly, but does explore the differences between romantic and sexual desire as the characters try to figure out how they truly feel about each other.

 Chapter 4.5 looks at Mito and Ayumi, two minor characters from the original series.
-In their brief appearance in the original manga, it seems like Mito has something she wants to tell Ayumi.
+In their brief appearance in the original manga, Mito seems to have something to tell Ayumi.
 In decor, it turns out to be coming out to her friend as asekusharu (asexual).
 Ayumi always comes to Mito for dating advice, but Mito can’t relate since she’s not interested in romance.
-Now, Ayumi apologizes for telling her friend to start dating and it makes Mito comfortable to come out to her.
-She accepts her friend and the chapter ends on a sweet narration for everyone in the world to do the same.
+Ayumi apologizes for constantly telling her friend to start dating and it makes Mito comfortable enough to come out to her.
+She accepts her friend, and the chapter ends on a sweet narration for everyone in the world to do the same.

-Devils’ Line is a manga by Ryo Hanada serialized from 2013 to 2018 about a modern day Japan where devils, humans with an inborn addiction to blood and ability to transform into monsters when exposed to it, live among humans.
-As is often the case with vampires, their bloodlust is connected to sexual lust.
+Devils’ Line is a manga by Ryo Hanada serialized from 2013 to 2018 about a modern day Japan where “devils,” humans with an inborn addiction to blood and ability to transform into monsters when exposed to it, live among humans.
+As is often the case with vampires, their bloodlust and sexual lust intermingle.
 Devils’ Line uses the bloodlust of the devils to explore sexuality, particularly the main romantic relationship between human Tsukasa Taira and half-devil Yuki Anzai.
-They both have sexual desires for the other, but Anzai’s transformations that make him uncontrollable as well as extend his teeth into fangs and nails into claws prevent them from having sex.
-Like Scum’s Wish, while not about asexuality per se, their relationship does examine the role of sex in a romantic relationship.
+They both have sexual desires for the other, but Anzai’s transformations prevent them from having sex as they make him uncontrollable (as well as extend his teeth into fangs and nails into claws).
+Like Scum’s Wish, while not about asexuality per se, their relationship examines the role of sex in a romantic relationship.
 Eventually Taira and Anzai find ways to have sex with harnesses and other devices, with an emphasis Taira’s safety and agency to stop at any time.

 Another couple, human Akihito Kanzaki and devil Eka, have a different sexual barrier in their relationship.
-Eka is a devil, but one closer to human on the spectrum between humans and devils (the titular “devils’ line”) thus not addicted to blood and incapable of transforming.
-When they met ten years prior to the main story line, Kanzaki instantly falls in love in with Eka but keeps his feelings secret out of fear.
+Eka may be devil like Anzai, but one closer to human on the spectrum of humans and devils (the titular “devils’ line”) thus not addicted to blood and incapable of transforming.
+When they meet ten years prior to the main story line, Kanzaki instantly falls in love in with Eka but keeps his feelings secret out of fear.
 Kanzaki describes two “walls” that keep him from connecting to other people: first that he only likes men, and second that he’s hiseiaisha (nonsexual, alloromantic asexual).
-The Vertical edition from Kodansha Comics appropriately translates this as “I’m asexual,” as it fits the English meaning of asexual.
+The Vertical edition from Kodansha Comics appropriately translates this as “asexual,” as it fits the English meaning of asexual.
 Devils’ Line shows the complexity of overlapping identities: being gay is hard enough, but even then he worries no man would want to date him if they won’t have sex.
-A bonus chapter also confirms that Kanzaki is x-gender, neither man nor woman in gender.
+A bonus chapter also confirms that Kanzaki identies as x-gender, neither man nor woman in gender.
 To have individual gay, nonsexual, and x-gender characters would be one thing, but a single character with all three identities is extremely rare and worth celebrating.

-Devils’ Line makes a point of how his experiences don’t reflect all nonsexual people, as Kanzaki says his is only one type of nonsexuality.
-With that said, on a personal note, Kanzaki’s feelings in his relationship with Eka hit close to home for me as an asexual and queer person.
+Devils’ Line makes a point of how Kanzaki’s experiences don’t reflect all nonsexual people, as he states his is only one type of nonsexuality.
+With that said, on a personal note, Kanzaki’s feelings in his relationship with Eka hit close to home for me.
 I’ve seen asexual characters before, but not someone gay with an allosexual partner.
-It was rather surreal to see something so similar to my life in fiction for the first time, even if in a world of vampires.
-There was a lot of care put into realistic portrayal of the highs and lows of such a relationship.
+It’s rather surreal to see something so similar to my life in fiction for the first time, even if in a world of vampires.
+Ryo Hanada put a lot of care into realistic portrayal of the highs and lows of such a relationship.

-There is another character in Devils’ Line that could be considered asexual, but probably isn’t because he does not use the word “museiaisha” or “asexual” specifically like Kanzaki does with hiseiaisha and nonsexual.
-Kirio Kikuhara is a sadistic and manipulative man who simply says he “cannot love,” including sexual desire.
-If he were asexual, this could come across as he’s cruelly unfeeling because he’s asexual.
-More likely his inability to love could be attributed to his traumatic backstory, which is an other issue to unpack entirely.
-As it stands, I’m willing to give benefit of the doubt he was not meant to represent asexuality because of the wording.
+Another character in Devils’ Line that could be considered asexual, but probably not because he does not use the word “museiaisha” or “asexual” specifically as Kanzaki does.
+Kirio Kikuhara, a sadistic and manipulative man, simply says he “cannot love” (including sexual desire).
+If he were asexual, this could come across as explaining he’s cruelly unfeeling because he’s asexual.
+More likely, his inability to love could be attributed to his traumatic backstory (another issue to unpack entirely).
+As it stands, I’m willing to give benefit of the doubt Hanada didn’t intend for him to represent asexuality.

 Aromantic (Love) Story

-Kiryuu-sensei wa Renai ga Wakaranai, literally Kiryuu-sensei Doesn’t Understand Love, by Ono Haruka is a 2016 josei manga about the eponymous Futaba Kiryuu and her two unwanted suitors.
+Kiryuu-sensei wa Renai ga Wakaranai (literally Kiryuu-sensei Doesn’t Understand Love) by Ono Haruka is a 2016 josei manga about the eponymous Futaba Kiryuu and her two unwanted suitors.
 32 year old mangaka Futaba has been tasked with creating a trashy harem manga, but her feminist ideals as well as lack of romantic experience give her pause.
 Her male editor assumes all women enjoy and can write romance, when Futaba has never been in love nor cares for the genre.
 She’s currently questioning her sexuality, considering she may be asexual or nonsexual because she’s never been interested in men or women.
-Even though she doesn’t have a label for herself, she’s defensive of sexual minority groups and single women in general when they’re insulted.
+Even though she doesn’t have a label for herself, she’s defensive of sexual minority groups and single women in general when others insult them.
 This manga contains a lot of biting social commentary on misogyny in the manga industry and society at large.

 To make matters worse, Futaba’s younger manga assistant Yuu Asakura and older anime adaptation writer Kyousuke Kitamura both confess their love to her and set off a wacky love triangle.
-She doesn’t know how to deal with their advances, especially coming from coworkers, or figure out different types of love.
-Without giving too much anyway, this is not a story where the protagonist who’s never been in love is finally complete when they do.
+She doesn’t know how to deal with their advances–especially coming from coworkers–or figure out different types of love.
+Without giving too much anyway, this is not a story where the protagonist finally feels complete when they fall in love.

 It is not available in English, but has been localized in France as Aromantic (Love) Story.
 The French editions embrace the asexual and aromantic element with the title and a color scheme from the asexual pride flag.
 Please consider requesting it for licensing in Seven Seas Entertainment’s monthly reader surveys to have it in English.